- July 24, 2015

 In "Funk of Titans," players control Perseus, the funky champion of Zeus, as they battle through over 40 levels of ancient Greek mythology.
 The goal is to restore the funk by defeating pagan titans who have spread harmful music genres like pop, rock, and rap.
 Groovy platforming and funk-fu combat are used to defeat enemies and collect weapons and helmets.
 Only one style of music can survive, and it's up to Perseus to make sure it's the funk.

-- The game features a colorful and vibrant art style inspired by Greek mythology and 1980s pop culture, making it visually appealing.
+- The game features a colorful and vibrant art style inspired by Greek mythology and 1980s pop culture, which many players found charming.

-- The gameplay can become repetitive and lacks challenge, with many levels feeling similar and boss battles being overly simplistic.
+- The game is criticized for its repetitive gameplay and lack of depth, with many levels feeling similar and the boss battles being overly simplistic quick-time events.

 “The game's 2D environments and characters are well-designed and charming, and the music, which is inspired by different genres of funk, is catchy and upbeat.”